komkom/value-vs-ptr/README.md

 # value-vs-ptr
-some benchmarks comparing performace for passing to functions by value and be pointer
+Some benchmarks comparing performace for passing to functions by value and be pointer

 ```
 vf10 109.715966ms